 L’Arche was founded in 1964 by Jean Vanier when he invited Raphael Simi and Philippe Seux to move out of an institution and live with him in a small home he had purchased in in Trosly-Breuil, France.

-Jean asked his friend Jacqueline d’Halluin to help him come up with a name for this community where people with and without intellectual disabilities would live together and create a new kind of family.
+An acquaintance, Jacqueline d’Halluin, collaborated to come up with a name for this community where people with and without intellectual disabilities would live together and create a new kind of family.
 She suggested L’Arche, which means “the ark” in French (in English, it is pronounced as rhyming with marsh).

-Only later did Jean realize the symbolism of the word.
-The story of a boat of salvation for God’s people appears in Christian, Jewish, Muslim, and Hindu scripture as well as the mythology of other early cultures, and aptly symbolizes a place where people can find safety from life’s raging storms.
+There is great symbolism in the French word: The story of a boat of salvation for God’s people appears in Christian, Jewish, Muslim, and Hindu scripture as well as the mythology of other early cultures, and aptly symbolizes a place where people can find safety from life’s raging storms.

 Today, there are (147) communities worldwide, including 18 in the United States.
 The communities consist of approximately 8,000 members with and without intellectual disabilities who share their lives together in homes and workplaces.